dafacto/pickle-fyi/_reasons/06_frequently_asked_questions.md

 ### Uniswap & Pickle Farming Combo!

-- For those wishing to maximize their Uniswap UNI farming in combination with Pickle, we've [got a special guide just for you.](/pages/uniswap-pickle/)
+For those wishing to maximize their Uniswap UNI farming in combination with Pickle, we've [got a special guide just for you.](/pages/uniswap-pickle/)

-### What is the PICKLE token emission schedule?
+### What is the token emission schedule?

 TBD

-### What’s on the Pickle Finance roadmap?
+### What’s on the roadmap?

 TBD

+### What’s the easiest way to provide PICKLE/ETH liquidity on Uniswap?

+Connect your wallet to [Zapper.fi](https://Zapper.fi) → click on the “Invest” tab → type “Pickle” into the Explore Opportunities search field → Click “Add Liquidity”.
+This will allow you to deposit either ETH or PICKLE into the Uniswap pool.

 ### I’ve still got some questions.